Skip to main content

 A Jira connection is required in order for Jira tickets to be created and linked to a monitoring error(s).
 See our setup guides for instructions on how to connect to your Jira account:

-Creating a new Jira ticket for a monitoring error
+Creating a new support ticket for a monitoring error

-From the main error monitoring results page expand a Flow which is used to group errors.
-Within each Flow is a breakdown of the errors by Flow element and problem type.
+From the main error monitoring results page expand a Flow or Apex category which is used to group errors.
+For example, within each Flow is a breakdown of the errors by Flow element and problem type.
 Click on the specific error you want to inspect further.

-The full error details (see below) are provided containing key information for the purposes of debugging.
+The full error details (see below) are provided containing key information of Flow or Apex errors for the purposes of debugging.

 Located on the right hand-side is a panel containing several options, one of which enables the creation of a new Jira ticket for the error.